AnAceAV/StockMarketForecasting-prophet/README.md

 🔹 yFinance / Alpha Vantage for stock data retrieval
 🔹 Streamlit (Optional) for building an interactive dashboard

-This project aims to help traders, analysts, and researchers make data-driven investment decisions by forecasting stock prices with improved accuracy.
+📌This project aims to help traders, analysts, and researchers make data-driven investment decisions by forecasting stock prices with improved accuracy.

-📌 Next Steps: Model fine-tuning, adding more financial indicators, and integrating deep learning for hybrid forecasting models.